 An introductory course in chemistry intended to satisfy the chemistry admission requirement for NHTI health-related degree and certificate programs.
 Consideration will be given to fundamental atomic theory, chemical arithmetic, kinetic theory, solution chemistry, acids, bases and salts, and introductory organic chemistry.
 Lab included.
-(Proficiency with the mathematical operations of high school algebra I or MT 103 strongly recommended) (For institutional credit only; not intended for transfer)
+(Proficiency with the mathematical operations of high school algebra I or MT 103 strongly recommended) (for institutional credit only; does not count toward graduation requirements but is calculated into GPA; not intended for transfer)